I had a lot of fun pulling together this list of my favorite dip recipes.

 You can dip it with graham crackers, fruit, broken waffle cones, or any of your other favorite sweet treats.

-All you have to do is put down a layer of chocolate chips in the bottom of a skillet.
+And all you have to do is put down a layer of chocolate chips in the bottom of a skillet.
+Bake then enjoy.

 We are sorry that this post was not useful for you!